Skip to main content

 What are the 5 Process Groups in Project Management?

-The project management process groups provide the rest of the structure of the PMBOK 6th edition project management process framework.
-They organize project management processes by when they need to happen.
+The project management process groups define and organize project management processes by when they need to happen.

-This helps you with project sequences and timelines making sure project management activities occur at the right time, like a cooking guide about what steps to do when in the recipe.
+This helps with project sequences and timelines so project management activities occur at the right time.

 5 process groups in project management